BNasmith/PTForsyth/PTFWorkofChrist.md

 tion only and not redemption.
 The work of
 Christ would be only something educational, or at most impressive.
-And what happens then ?
+And what happens then?
 If the work of Christ is only impres- sively educational, if the need and value of it ceases when we have recognised its meaning, when we have taken God's word for it in